 If your macular degeneration progresses to advanced “wet” macular degeneration, it means that new, leaky blood vessels have grown into your retina and are damaging your vision.
 These vessels can be halted by injections of “anti-VEGF” medicines (Beovu®, Eylea®, Lucentis®, Avastin®, or Vabysmo®) into the eye every month or two.
 Your ophthalmologist will determine the required frequency by monitoring your progress with exams and retinal photographs.
 These injections may improve your vision and are very likely to help prevent you from losing more central vision.
 Researchers are exploring longer-lasting treatments.

 If your macular degeneration progresses to the advanced “dry” form called geographic atrophy, which involves the slow, progressive wasting away and death of cells (atrophy) of the central retina with expansion of a central blind spot, then you may qualify to enroll in a clinical trial.
 There are currently no proven treatments for geographic atrophy, but several types of oral or injected drugs are being tested.

 If you have lost a significant amount of central vision, then you should visit an optometrist called a low vision specialist.
 These specialists will provide advice regarding appropriate magnifiers and lights to help you make optimal use of your remaining vision.

 Heredity and Prevention

-AMD is partially hereditary; you inherit “risk genes.”
+Macular degeneration is partially hereditary; you inherit risk genes.
 However, there is currently no benefit in testing for these genes because the results don’t change prevention or treatment recommendations.
-Your children are at moderately increased risk of AMD and should adhere to the anti-AMD lifestyle mentioned above, but AREDS2 vitamins are only recommended for patients who have developed AMD.
+Your children are at moderately increased risk of macular degeneration and should adhere to the anti-macular lifestyle mentioned above, but AREDS2 vitamins are only recommended for patients who have developed macular degeneration.